Carnivorous plants are plants that feed on insects or protozoans.

 A carnivorous plant is defined as one in which the plant can lure and trap prey and digest the results.

-Plants that have only some of these traits are sometimes described as “protocarnivorous.”
+Plants with only some of these traits are sometimes described as “protocarnivorous.”
 There are 630 species of wholly carnivorous plants and 300 species of protocarnivorous plants.
 You can find carnivorous plants on every continent except Antarctica.

 American examples of carnivorous plants include the following: